 On October 1, 2015, we acquired substantially all of the assets of Deacon Industries, Inc. ("Deacon"), based in Washington, Pennsylvania for \$12.6 million.
-The acquisition was funded by \$11.0 million of borrowings under the RectorSeal Line of Credit and \$1.1 million cash on hand.
+The acquisition was funded by \$11.0 million of borrowings under a line of credit and \$1.1 million cash on hand.
 The remaining \$0.5 million of the purchase price represents a payment contingent upon the achievement of certain performance metrics during the fiscal year ending March 31, 2017.
+This liability was reduced to \$0 during the quarter ended December 31, 2016 based on expected achievement of performance metrics.
 Deacon is a leading manufacturer of high temperature sealants and injectable packings with applications in a variety of industrial end markets, both on an emergency and maintenance basis.
 The excess of the purchase price over the fair value of the identifiable assets acquired was \$4.1 million and was allocated to goodwill, which will be deductible for income tax purposes.
 Goodwill represents the value expected to be obtained from a more extensive sealant and injectable packing product portfolio and leveraging our larger distributor network.
 The allocation of the fair value of the assets acquired included customer lists, know-how, trademarks and trade names and a non-compete agreement of \$2.9 million, \$2.6 million, \$1.1 million, and \$0.1 million, respectively, as well as property, plant, and equipment and inventory in the amounts of \$0.9 million and \$0.5 million, respectively.
 Customer lists, know-how and the non-compete agreement are being amortized over 15 years, 10 years and five years, respectively, while trademarks and trade names and goodwill are not being amortized.
 Deacon activity has been included in our Coatings, Sealants & Adhesives segment since the acquisition date.
 No pro forma information has been provided due to immateriality.